bilgin-kocak/kartaca-coin/README.md

 npm start
 ```

 You can transfer the KTC to other ganache accounts.
 You can change wallet address and recevier address.
 You can determine the sender KTC amounts.
+You can play with the app.
+Also you can see the new created blocks in ganache terminal.

 ![image](https://user-images.githubusercontent.com/30844607/174490358-f64d56ff-26d6-4c70-b9e9-26f9b879a21a.png)